(full CV available at: http://people.unipi.it/luigi_pellizzoni/curriculum-fullcv/)

 In 2017 he has been appointed full professor in sociology of the environment and territory at the University of Pisa.
 From 2000 to 2016 he was associate professor at the University of Trieste.
 He is member of the PhD Program in Sociology and methods for social research (University of Turin and State University of Milan), has taught at the IUAV University of Venice, the University of Udine and the International School for Advanced Studies Trieste (SISSA).
 He has supervised and is supervising at PhD programs of the Milan Catholic University, the State Universities of Milan and Turin, the Université Paris IV-Sorbonne, the European University Institute, the IUAV University of Venice and the International University Institute for European Studies, Trieste (IUIES).

-He has published in leading Italian and international journals (Rassegna Italiana di Sociologia, Quaderni di Sociologia, Sociologia e Ricerca Sociale, Rivista Italiana di Politiche Pubbliche, etc.; British Journal of Sociology, Environmental Values, European Journal of Social Theory, Theory, Culture and Society, Environmental Politics, Journal of Classical Sociology, Public Understanding of Science, etc.).
+He authored about 140 scientific publications, publishing in leading Italian and international journals (Rassegna Italiana di Sociologia, Quaderni di Sociologia, Sociologia e Ricerca Sociale, Rivista Italiana di Politiche Pubbliche, etc.; British Journal of Sociology, Environmental Values, European Journal of Social Theory, Theory, Culture and Society, Environmental Politics, Journal of Classical Sociology, Public Understanding of Science, etc.).
 Among his books: Il rischio ambientale (Il Mulino, 2001), La deliberazione pubblica (ed., Meltemi, 2005), Sociologia dell’ambiente (Il Mulino, 2008, 2ed.), Neoliberalism and Technoscience: Critical Assessments (ed., Ashgate, 2012), Ontological Politics in a Disposable World: The New Mastery of Nature (Routledge, 2016).
-Google Scholar (March 2018) reports 1933 citations for the first 21 works, with a h index of 21.
+Google Scholar (January 2020) reports 3187 citations, with an h index of 25 and an i10-index of 40.

 2016 Ontological Politics in a Disposable World: The New Mastery of Nature.
 London: Routledge.